 We encourage our students to meet with our graduate adviser, Dr. Stephen Neufeld or Dr. Allison Varzally, to get and stay "on track" toward graduation.
 To make an appointment with Dr. Neufeld or Dr. Varzally, please contact the Graduate Coordinator, Rachael Amaro of at (657) 278-3475, via email, or in person (Humanities Building 815 F).

 University applications must be submitted online through Cal State Apply.
-Fall admission: application period begins October 1st and ends March 1st (If you miss this deadline, please contact the Coordinator, Rachael Amaro).
+Note that the application deadlines on this page are the most current and accurate.
+Fall admission: application period begins October 1st and ends March 1st.
 Spring admission: application period begins August 1st and ends October 31st.